English Curriculum Intent

 We follow the Little Wandle scheme for reading and ensure that each child is given a reading book with the relevant sounds that they are learning at that time.
 The books are varied in their genres which encourages a love of different texts.
 Children read in a group three times a week , using the same text, following a process of decoding, prosody and comprehension.
 Following the comprehension session, children will take the book home.
 At this point, it is expected that they will be reading the book at 90% accuracy and with a high level of fluency.

-In KS2, children continue to develop these skills through Guided Reading lessons which are taught in small groups and as a whole class.
+In Year Two and KS2, children continue to develop these skills through Guided Reading lessons which are taught as a whole class.
 Children develop further reading skills through comprehension lessons, by reading independently and with an adult and by enjoying a class novel.
 Books and texts are specifically and carefully chosen for each class ensuring that progress is built on and so that a range of genres and authors are covered.

-In KS2 pupils have a weekly spelling lesson which focusses on spelling patterns as well as learning the Common Exception Words for each year group.
+In Key Stage Two, pupils have a weekly spelling lesson which focuses on spelling patterns as well as learning the common exception words for each year group.
 Phonics intervention is implemented in KS2 for those pupils who still need to access the phonics curriculum.
 This is a targeted intervention based on the individual need of the child.
 Phonics assessment continues across KS2 until staff are confident that children are secure in their phonics knowledge.

 Speaking and Listening: